-IFRS 9 uses the credit loss model ("ECL"), as the new impairment model for financial assets carried at amortized cost.
+IFRS 9 uses the expected credit loss model ("ECL"), as the new impairment model for financial assets carried at amortized cost.
 The Fund's financial assets measured at amortized cost consist of trade receivables with no financing component and which have maturities of less than 12 months, as such, it has chosen to apply the simplified ECL approach, whereby any loss allowance is recognized based on the lifetime of ECLs.
-Given the short-term nature and high credit quality of the trade receivables, there are no expected credit losses associated with them and they are not considered impaired at the reporting dates.
+Due to the high quality and short-term nature of the trade receivables, there are no expected credit losses associated with them and they are not considered impaired at the reporting dates.